AndrewZamora/blog/content/blog/scroll-to-element-in-vue/index.md

 https://codepen.io/andrewzamora/pen/BawmWbx

-## Realizing when you need an offset
+## Adding an Offset

 So far scrolling in Vue is pretty simple with the `scrollIntoView` method.
-The only problem here is that if there is an element like a nav bar or header that push the element you are trying to scroll to down, it's going to get cut off. `scrollIntoView` has several options we can pass it but none of them will allow for offsetting the position that it scrolls to.
-The code below demonstrates an offset issue caused by a `header` element.
+The problem is that if there is an element like a nav bar or header that push down the element that you are trying to scroll to, it's going to get cut off. `scrollIntoView` has several options we can pass it but none of them will allow for offsetting the position that it scrolls to.
+In the code below pressing the "Scroll To Element with No Offset" button demonstrates an offset issue caused by a `header` element.

 ```html
 <header